 If this is an area you want to address, consider following up with your team members for more insight, adapting the suggested wording below:

 "Some of you shared that you feel that not all team members have a voice in establishing work priorities.
 While some priorities are outside of even my control, I do want everyone to know that your opinions and ideas matter.
-Because this can mean different things to different people, we will come together to define involvement and influence for our team.
+Because this can mean different things to different people, we’ll come together to define involvement and influence for our team.
 This 2.5-hour workshop will happen on [date/time/location].
 Please come prepared to make a positive contribution by thinking of creative ideas related to how your voice gets heard and how your opinions are considered in decision-making that impacts your job."

 or